Ambiwlans/EnTest/README.md

 ## Host/Location

 # https://entest.fly.dev/
-* Using Fly.io as a webhost, ClearDB for MySQL, Redislabs for sessions.
+* Using Fly.io as a webhost, Planetscale for MySQL, Redislabs for sessions.

 ## Math